 The kids brought a ton of sticks and bark so we decided to make the fairies a little table and chairs.
 To do this we snapped the sticks to approximately the same size, lined them up and hot glued them together.
 Then we glued on thicker sticks for the legs and backs of the chairs.
 I know Tinkerbell doesn’t have access to a bright pink hot glue gun, but I figured she wouldn’t fault me for using one.

 We decided to make a door to attach to the tree, to pretend that the fairies’ home is inside the tree.
 For this, we went with popsicle sticks.
 Again, I thought Tinkerbell might be a little disappointed that I didn’t use things found in nature to make the door, but I hoped she would give me another pass on that one.
 I painted the popsicle sticks and used my hot glue gun to hold them together.

 The kids and I headed to the nursery to purchase some small sized plants for our fairy garden.
 This was a little challenge since some of the plants we found were small, but would grow quite large and we were hoping for small plants that would stay small.
 Luckily, succulents are pretty popular right now and when we found that section, we knew we found plants that would work for our garden.

 The plants we used were black hens and chicks, sedum, portulacaria, and my favorite, a mimicry plant called stone faces.
+Click here for more info about plants that may work well in your yard.
 I love it because it looks like mushrooms which I believe would totally be found in a real fairy garden.
 We also bought some small-sized gravel to make a little walkway and patio area.